+65 3129 4104

 Requirement check

-You tell us the destination authority/country.
-We confirm if notarisation is needed or certified translation is sufficient.
+Tell us the destination authority or country.
+We confirm if notarisation is needed, or if ICA certified translation alone is enough.

 2

-Specialist translator completes the translation with correct formatting, names, numbers and declarations.
+A specialist translator completes the work with correct formatting, names, numbers, and the required declaration.

 3